akashagarwal7/resume/IT/resume.md

 ### Key Responsibilities

-* Lead the development across multiple projects using React, [Hapi framework](https://hapi.dev/), MySQL, MongoDB, Redis, [Socket.io](https://socket.io) and Postgres databases.
+* Lead the engineering and development while also acting as the product owner across multiple projects using React, [Hapi framework](https://hapi.dev/), MySQL, MongoDB, Redis, [Socket.io](https://socket.io) and Postgres databases.
 * Peer-reviewed code.
 * Acted as first point-of-contact for multiple clients across multiple projects.
 * Dealt with various stakeholders of the projects while following Agile software development methodology.
-* Helped develop standards and protocols for writing secure, maintainable code and deploying projects.
+* Helped develop standards and protocols for writing secure, maintainable code and deploying projects using Docker Swarm, docker-compose and bash scripts.

 ### Project: Educator Health Reporting System